Alujack/speech_emotion_recognition/README.md

 # Speech Emotion Recognition - Backend API

-FastAPI backend service for Speech Emotion Recognition system.
+FastAPI backend service for Speech Emotion Recognition system with static emotion analysis results.

 > **Note:** This is a separate repository from the frontend.
 The frontend Next.js application is maintained in a different repository.